 \section{Introduction}

-Given a set of unknown options, making a sequence of decisions to choose among them is a commonly encountered issue in a wide spectrum of applications, e.g., economy~\cite{ShenWJZ-ICJAI15}, robotics~\cite{PiniBFDB-ICSI12}, and biology~\cite{SeeleyB-BES99}.
+Making a sequence of decisions to choose among a set of unknown options is a commonly encountered issue in a wide spectrum of applications, e.g., economy~\cite{ShenWJZ-ICJAI15}, robotics~\cite{PiniBFDB-ICSI12}, and biology~\cite{SeeleyB-BES99}.
 The problem is usually formulated as a stochastic \textit{Multi-Armed Bandit} (MAB) problem~\cite{AuerCF-ML02,BubeckB-FTML12}.
-Specifically, a $K$-armed bandit problem is defined as follows.
-Given $K$ arms $a_1, a_2, \cdots, a_K$, a player (a.k.a. \textit{agent}) can select one of them to pull according to some policy, and observe the corresponding reward feedback in each step.
-Let $\phi_{k,r}$ denote the reward obtained by the $r$-th pull of arm $a_k$, and $\phi_{k,1}, \phi_{k,2}, \cdots$ are assumed to be i.i.d. random variables (e.g., Bernoulli variables parameterized by unknown $p_k$).
-The aim is to design a policy, according to which the player can make sequential selection decisions to learn the best arm (which yields the highest reward on expectation) with the resulting cumulative revenue maximized.
+Specifically, given $K$ unknown arms $a_1, a_2, \cdots, a_K$, a player (a.k.a. \textit{agent}) can select one of them to pull, and observe the corresponding reward feedback in each step.
+Let $\phi_{k}(r)$ denote the reward obtained by the $r$-th pull of arm $a_k$, and $\phi_{k}(1), \phi_{k}(2), \cdots$ are assumed to be i.i.d. random variables (e.g., Bernoulli variables parameterized by unknown $p_k$).
+The aim is to design a policy, according to which, the agents can make selection decisions sequentially to learn the best arm.